2023 Most Popular Visual & Performing Arts Doctor's Degree Schools in the Great Lakes Region

 Full Visual & Performing Arts at Northwestern University Report

-University of Michigan - Ann Arbor did quite well in this year’s ranking of the most popular places for visual and performing arts students to get a doctor’s degree.
-It came in at #8 on the list.
-Located in the city of Ann Arbor, U-M is a public school with a very large student population.
+University of Michigan - Ann Arbor came in at #8 in this year’s edition of the Most Popular Visual & Performing Arts Doctor’s Degree Schools in the Great Lakes Region ranking.
+Located in the medium-sized city of Ann Arbor, U-M is a public school with a very large student population.

 About 59% of the students majoring in visual and performing arts at the school are women while 41% are male.